Zeioth/power-rules-daemon/README.md

 pause_on_manual_change = 180  # If the user manually changes the power profile (through the desktop environment gui, for example), the daemon paused for n minutes.

 [[rule]]
-name = "eldenring.exe"        # A word to match in the process name. profile = "performance"       # The power profile to switch to.
+name = "eldenring.exe"        # A string to match in the process name. profile = "performance"       # The power profile to switch to.

 [[rule]]